AngelaJiaNan/Final-project/README.md

 - User can create a account
 - User can create a event
 - User can see location of the event though google map
-- User can edit event
+- User can edit events
 - User can delete event
 - User can log runs
 - User can delete runs